easypropertylistings/Easy-Property-Listings/README.md

 = 3.4.38 February 03, 2022 =

+- New: Shortcode template fallback.
+If a template file does not exist then the default will load instead of producing an error.
 - New: Updated switch.png graphic to switch.svg for lossless scaling.
 - New: Finnish Translation Added.
 Thanks to Eevastiina Hyvönen.
 - New: Updated frontend scripts.